 Neil Pasricha: [00:03:35] Use it!

-Jordan Harbinger: [00:03:36] Yes, “Use it” is the technical term here!
-Jeez, you’re going to get all jargony on me.
-So I found that I have to block certain people that are marketers, and at first, I was like, “Oh, look at me, I’m such a wimp.
-I can’t even look at other people’s stuff without feeling bad.”
+Jordan Harbinger: [00:03:36] Yes, use it is what the technical term here.
+Jeez, you're going to get all jargony on me.
+So I found that I have to block certain people that are marketers, and at first, I was like, “Oh, look at me, I'm such a wimp.
+I can't even look at other people's stuff without feeling bad.”
 And then I realized, wait a minute, this is literally designed to make me feel bad because they want me to buy into their lifestyle so that I purchase things from them.